sourcehut-mirrors/chawan/doc/architecture.md

 5. loader parses these headers, and sends them to pager.
 6. pager reads in the headers, and decides what to do based on the
    Content-Type:
 	* If Content-Type is found in mailcap, then the response body is piped into the command in that mailcap entry.
 If the entry has x-htmloutput, then the command's stdout is taken instead of the response body, and Content-Type is set to text/html.
-Otherwise, the container is discarded.
+Otherwise, the buffer is discarded.
-	* If Content-Type is text/html, then a new buffer process is created, which then parses the response body as HTML.
+	* If Content-Type is text/html, then a new "buffer process" is created, which then parses the response body as HTML.
 If it is any `text/*` subtype, then the response is simply inserted into a `<plaintext>` tag.
 	* If Content-Type is not a `text/*` subtype, and no mailcap entry for it is found, then the user is prompted about where they wish to save the file.

 ## Cache

 Chawan's caching mechanism is largely inspired by that of w3m, which does not have a network cache.
 Instead, it simply saves source files to the disk before displaying them, and lets users view/edit the source without another network request.

 The only difference in Chawan is that it simultaneously streams files to the cache *and* buffers:

 1. Client (pager or buffer) initiates request by sending a message to loader.